forguncyglobal/forguncyglobal.github.io/docs/3-getting-started/1-tutorials.md

 4. Rename "Add" button as "Edit" button.
 5. Select "Edit" button and go to **Cell Type** (right pane)->**Commands**.
 6. Select **Edit** radio button in **Command Window** and click on **Ok**.
-7. Double-click on the list view page to create hyperlink for the transition from list screen to edit screen.
+7. Double-click on the listview page to create hyperlink for the transition from list screen to edit screen.
-8. Select a cell-range next to the last column and second row of the list view.
+8. Select a cell-range next to the last column and second row of the listview.
 9. Select hyperlink or button cell type.
 10. Input "Edit" in the cell-range and go to **Cell Type** (right pane)->**Commands**.
 11. In **Command Window**, select "Navigate" in **Command** and "Edit Page" in **Select page** field.